Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Introduction

-Naturally, as they rely on perturbation, DP methods inherently incur a reduction in accuracy in the task the data is used for.
-Incidentally, this degradation is often disproportionate; for instance, the accuracy of {\em DP classifiers} drops much more for the underrepresented classes and subgroups of the dataset.
-In particular, prior work~\cite{bagdasaryan2019differential, farrand2020neither,uniyal2021dp} illustrates this effect when deep neural networks are trained with DP-SGD or PATE on imbalanced datasets.
-Besides classification tasks, {\em DP statistics} have also been shown to lead to disproportionate biases~\cite{kuppam2019fair}.
+Naturally, as they rely on perturbation, DP methods inherently reduce accuracy in the task the data is used for.
+Incidentally, this degradation is often disproportionate; for instance, the accuracy of {\em DP classifiers} often drops more for the underrepresented classes and subgroups of the dataset.
+Prior work~\cite{bagdasaryan2019differential, farrand2020neither,uniyal2021dp} illustrates this effect when deep neural networks are trained with DP-SGD or PATE on imbalanced datasets.
+Moreover, {\em DP statistics} have also been shown to lead to disproportionate biases~\cite{kuppam2019fair}.

 \descr{Problem Statement.} So far, this ``disparate effect'' caused by DP and its applications have only been analyzed in the context of discriminative models.
-In this paper, we focus on DP generative models and tabular synthetic data.
-We look at the problem from two perspectives: 1) simple counts comparisons and 2) downstream tasks such as classification.
-We explore three widely used DP generative models: PrivBayes~\cite{zhang2017privbayes}, DP-WGAN~\cite{alzantot2019differential}, and PATE-GAN~\cite{jordon2018pate}, which rely, respectively, on the Laplace Mechanism, DP-SGD, and PATE.
-Our work aims to answer the following three research questions: \begin{enumerate} \item Do DP generative models generate data in similar classes and subgroups proportions to the real data? \item Does training a classier on DP synthetic data lead to the same disparate impact on accuracy as training a DP classifier on the real data? \item Do different DP mechanisms for DP synthetic data behave similarly under different privacy and data imbalance levels? \end{enumerate}
+This paper focuses on DP generative models and tabular synthetic data.
+We look at the problem from two angles: 1) {\em counts comparisons} and 2) {\em downstream tasks} such as classification.
+We analyze three widely used DP generative models: PrivBayes~\cite{zhang2017privbayes}, DP-WGAN~\cite{alzantot2019differential}, and PATE-GAN~\cite{jordon2018pate}, which rely, respectively, on the Laplace Mechanism, DP-SGD, and PATE.

+Our work aims to answer the following research questions: \begin{compactitem} \item[--] {\bf RQ1:} Do DP generative models generate data in similar classes and subgroups proportions to the real data? \item[--] {\bf RQ2:} Does training a classifier on DP synthetic data lead to the same disparate impact on accuracy as training a DP classifier on the real data? \item[--] {\bf RQ3:} Do different DP mechanisms for DP synthetic data behave similarly under different privacy and data imbalance levels? \end{compactitem}